Maritime Injury Attorneys in Louisiana

-It is important to retain the services of an experienced Jones Act attorney if you are a maritime worker who has been injured on the job. has a strong track record of maximizing compensation for injured maritime workers.
+It is important to retain the services of an experienced Jones Act lawyer if you are a maritime worker who has been injured on the job.
+The Truitt Law Firm, LLC has a strong track record of maximizing compensation for injured maritime workers.
 We can help you navigate the process for obtaining compensation under the Jones Act and investigate whether a personal injury lawsuit against a third party is warranted as well.

 The Jones Act Is Different Than Workers’ Comp

 Unlike workers’ compensation cases, which are heard by a workers’ compensation law judge, Jones Act claims are heard in state or federal courts.
 Given the burden of proof regarding negligence, you may wonder why an injured seaman would opt to file for compensation under the Jones Act rather than a more traditional workers’ compensation claim.
 A party filing for compensation under the Jones Act can receive additional compensation that is simply not available under the workers’ compensation program, including compensation for pain and suffering, disfigurement and mental anguish.

 We can also represent oil companies, service contractors and insurance providers in Jones Act and personal injury claims.
 We bring the broad vision of both sides of the case to your strategy.
 Our lawyers’ experience handling both sides of these cases provides us great insight into the opposing counsel’s strategy.